 Compiègne, about 30 miles north of Paris.
 This golf club was built in 1896 and is one of few golf

-courses built in the 19th century, along with being one of two golf courses that
+courses built in the 19th century, along with being one of three golf courses that

 has ever hosted the Olympics.

 Once the Olympic Committee established itself and Mr. Coubertin thought

 things were going to go forward smoothly, it is then with the help of the Universal

 Exhibition's Mr. Picard, things got really convoluted and confusing.
 Mr. Picard

 and his Universal Exhibition commission simply did not want the Olympic Games